Nicholas Bagenal: Career

+Death and legacy

-It is generally presumed that Sir Nicholas died at Newry Castle in February 1591.
+Sir Nicholas died at Newry Castle, and was buried on 7 February 1591.
 It is more than likely the case that he died in the Green Castle where he lived with his son Henry (State Papers).
-He is presumed buried in the tower of Saint Patrick's church, which he is alleged to have built in 1578? (no records confirm this – another unknown date).
-Nicholas Bagenal was born in 1508.
-His son Henry was killed during the greatest defeat the English suffered in Ireland at the Battle of Yellow Ford on 14 Aug 1598.
+He is presumed buried in the tower of Saint Patrick's church, which he is alleged to have built in 1578.

 Family

-Sir Nicholas married Eleanor Griffith, daughter of Sir Edward Griffith of Penrhyn, and had at least nine children, some were born in Newry Castle, Henry was born in Carlingford: